 Just dare us to keep collecting reasons for you to love Santa Fe.
 We’ll do it!

-Let’s start with what’s new for 2023!
+Let’s start with what’s new for 2025!

 1. Santa Fe Tops Travel Lists

-2. New Events!
+2. Native Events!

-6. 2nd Annual Santa Fe International Literary Festival
+6. 4th Annual Santa Fe International Literary Festival

 7. New Sky Railway Themed Trains

 Santa Fe's Railyard District gets more exciting by the day!
-In its second year, Sky Railway, Santa Fe’s adventure entertainment train, resurrected from refurbished Santa Fe Southern Railway engines, is your ticket to a curated culinary, theatrical, playful, environmental, astronomic experience as it rolls along the 18-mile stretch of track between Santa Fe and Lamy depots.
+In its fourth year, Sky Railway, Santa Fe’s adventure entertainment train, resurrected from refurbished Santa Fe Southern Railway engines, is your ticket to a curated culinary, theatrical, playful, environmental, astronomic experience as it rolls along the 18-mile stretch of track between Santa Fe and Lamy depots.
 Get your tickets for any number of fun themed rides, including The Stargazer, the St. Patrick's Day train, one of the local craft beer takeovers, a jazz or flamenco immersion, or a murder mystery!
 Any choice is a good one and the wide-open landscape never disappoints.
 And speaking of depots, Santa Fe’s recently renovated historic depot at the terminus again welcomes visitors who have questions about where to go and what to do in The City Different.

 Now, on to what’s always tried and true.